The Call of the Wendig has sounded, and I must follow.

 The premise of this story is a world without guns.
 But does that necessarily correlate to a world without violence?
 From an outsider’s perspective, gun culture, particularly an American brand of gun culture, seems to be not too far away from a sort of Feudalism.
 Maybe the term “living in the dark ages” as a little more apropos these days.
 Within the framework of what I need to write, there is now a world completely devoid of guns, but evil still remains.
 Nobody shoots up a school anymore, but people still fear the unknown.
 People still segregate, diminish, hate.
 It’s the notion of accepting a Utopian society were it not for the people who still feel the “need for a gun”.
 They need some magic weapon to make all the things they consider bad to disappear.
 Take away the guns, but leave the fear and ignorance.
 What happens then?

 I envision a world in the final throes of a democracy.
-A world where enlightenment has been going on so long that it feels like it’s been tarnished by it’s own brilliance.
+A world where enlightenment has been going on for so long that it feels like it’s been tarnished by its own brilliance.
 How would this story be told?
 How would I write it?
 What am I trying to say?
 Throw all the guns away, if it will make you happy.
 You still won’t erase ignorance and greed.
 You still won’t save people from themselves.
-It is 2018, and we have learned, and will learn, nothing.
+It is 2018, and we have learned and will learn, nothing.

 But, let’s put all that on the back burner and focus on something in particular.
-I have yet to establish a theme, and instead I’m focusing on a broader picture.
+I have yet to establish a theme, and instead, I’m focusing on a broader picture.

 What am I trying to say?

-Yes, violence is bad, life and liberty is good and all that is very useful if you’re teaching children.
+Yes, violence is bad, life and liberty are good and all that is very useful if you’re teaching children.
 But this is a story, not a homily.
 Gun violence is out of control and they should all be banned and blahblahblah I’m putting myself to sleep on this.

 No one will listen if I went down the Ban All Guns road.
 At the same time, the point wouldn’t be made if I glorified violence either.
 I’d be riding that fine line between preaching to the choir or screaming in the wind.
 Instead of coasting on a broad generalization and starting an argument that goes nowhere, maybe try and disassemble the whole morality of it, lay the whole issue out on a blanket as if I were taking apart a motor, and find one thing about this topic that is important enough to write a story about.